+9779767998270 Spring 2026 Trek Offer – Up to 20% Off info@nepaloutdoorexpeditions.com

 Flight Type: Group & Share Flight Type.

-05:50 AM pick up in hotel Kathmandu
+05:50 AM pickup at the hotel in Kathmandu

 06:40 AM Lukla (2,800m) Scenic Flight.